timoho98/Trueforce-For-All/README.md

 ## How it works

-The wire protocol used here was reverse-engineered by the [mescon Linux driver project][mescon] from USB captures.
-Their work
-documents:

-- The 68-packet init sequence the wheel needs before it accepts haptic packets.
-- The streaming packet format on bulk endpoint 3 (ep3): an audio-rate waveform stream the wheel renders directly to its motor.
-- The byte-for-byte equivalence between the G PRO and RS50 protocols.

-This project ports their findings into Windows-side C# and bolts on the SimHub plugin scaffolding plus the audio/telemetry effect synthesis that Trueforce-supported games normally get from G HUB.

-The FFB pass-through (so cornering load survives our haptic stream) is implemented by tapping the USB bus with USBPcap, parsing AC's outgoing HID++ feature `0x0e` Set_Report packets, and mirroring the 16-bit FFB target into bytes 6-9 of our ep3 stream.
-Game-agnostic; works for anything that uses the standard HID++ FFB protocol.
+The wire protocol -- init sequence and ep3 streaming format -- was reverse-engineered by the [mescon Linux driver project][mescon].
+This repo is the Windows-side glue on top of that: a SimHub plugin that opens the wheel, the telemetry- and audio-derived effect synthesis, the per-game tuning, and a USBPcap-based tap that reads the game's outgoing HID++ FFB target off the USB bus and mirrors it into bytes 6-9 of the Trueforce ep3 stream so cornering load coexists with the synthesized effects.

 ## License